pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-incompatible-release-tags) The symbol "DepthRecord" is marked as @public, but its signature references "GridRecord" which is marked as @internal
 // Warning: (ae-missing-release-tag) "DepthRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "DepthRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export abstract class DepthRecord implements GridRecord {
+export abstract class DepthRecord implements IndexedRecord {
     constructor(_typeId: DepthRecord.TypeId, index: Integer, _volumeAhead: Integer | undefined, auctionQuantity: Integer | undefined);
     // (undocumented)
     abstract acceptedByFilter(filterXrefs: string[]): boolean;